Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge invariance in Dyson scheme and physical boundary condition: tensor integral reduction, surface term and physical boundary condition at infinity in momentum space

-In the framework of perturbative theory in the interaction picture of the canonical quantization, The {\it Feynman} propagator, is the vacuum expectation value of the time ordered product of field operators.
-The time-boundary condition for these operators are as of the free field since the interaction is adiabatically removed at time equals to plus/minus infinity, and for interactions decrease fast enough with distance, the wave function in infinitely distant place should be the superposition of the plane wave and the spherical wave.
-Because of this, first of all, in the 4-dimension expression, two poles of the denominator guarantee the Heaviside function for the time order, hence for the proper causality.
+The {\it Feynman} propagator, is the vacuum expectation value of the time ordered product of field operators.
+The time-boundary condition for these operators are as of the free field since the interaction is adiabatically removed at time to plus/minus infinity, and for interactions decreasing fast enough with distance, the wave function in infinitely distant place should be the superposition of the plane wave and the spherical wave.
+Because of this, first of all, in the 4-dimension expression in momentum space, two poles of the denominator guarantee the Heaviside function for the time order, hence for the proper causality for the framework of perturbative theory in the interaction picture of the canonical quantization.
+So the integral region of momentum space, especially for large values, must guarantee to accommodate the proper contour to take the physical poles.